Last Updated: December 2024

 Appendices

-Appendices are allowed.
-Authors should include the appendices within the same PDF, submitting only one document, placing them at the end of the submission.
-The main paper should be self-contained and should be reviewable without reference to any appendices.
-Reviewers are not obligated to review the appendices.
+Appendices of any length are allowed.
+Authors should include the appendix within the same PDF, submitting only one document, placing it at the end of the submission.
+The main paper should be self-contained and should be reviewable without reference to any information in the appendix.
+Reviewers are not obligated to review the appendix.

 Camera-ready Submissions